rocket-pool/docs.rocketpool.net/docs/ko/node-staking/cli-intro.md

    start, s                   Start the Rocket Pool service pause, p                   Pause the Rocket Pool service stop, o                    Pause the Rocket Pool service (alias of 'rocketpool service pause') reset-docker, rd           Cleanup Docker resources, including stopped containers, unused images and networks.
-Stops and restarts Smartnode. prune-docker, pd           Cleanup unused Docker resources, including stopped containers, unused images, networks and volumes.
-Does not restart smartnode, so the running containers and the images and networks they reference will not be pruned. logs, l                    View the Rocket Pool service logs stats, a                   View the Rocket Pool service stats compose                    View the Rocket Pool service docker compose config version, v                 View the Rocket Pool service version information prune-eth1, n              Shuts down the main ETH1 client and prunes its database, freeing up disk space, then restarts it when it's done.
+Stops and restarts Smart Node. prune-docker, pd           Cleanup unused Docker resources, including stopped containers, unused images, networks and volumes.
+Does not restart smartnode, so the running containers and the images and networks they reference will not be pruned. logs, l                    View the Rocket Pool service logs stats, a                   (DEPRECATED) No longer supported.
+Use 'docker stats -a' instead compose                    View the Rocket Pool service docker compose config version, v                 View the Rocket Pool service version information prune-eth1, n              Shuts down the main ETH1 client and prunes its database, freeing up disk space, then restarts it when it's done.